The hands of the cellist

 The first finger is important for the balance of your hand but it is not responsible for the forte... the weight comes from the weight of your arm transmitted through the middle and the ring finger.

 - Transmists weight

 Connected to the hair of the bow (even more when playing baroque)

-The ring finger works with his neighbours.
-It transmits weight with the middle finger when needed and helps the little finger with the bow changes in order to keep direction and give stability to your bow.
+- It transmits weight with the middle finger and "works" with the little finger during the bow changes up/down in order to keep direction and stability.

 >The arche thumb/little finger, gives you stability for your bow changes.